 • Physically large

 The Nikkor Z 85mm f/1.8 S offers a weather-sealed body and a great focal length for portraits.
-With an aperture of f/1.8, the lens gives a pleasing background blur and bokeh.
-The optical quality of the images is impressive.
-But the $696 / £719 price tag may set some back from buying this prime.
+That wide aperture means the lens gives a pleasing background blur and bokeh.
+The optical quality of the images is impressive, as we found in our review, and while it isn’t exactly cheap, this is far from the most expensive lens in the Nikon stable, as we’ve seen.

 Read our Nikkor Z 85mm f/1.8 S review